burt23/yellowcake/content/pages/weddings.md

     title: What kind of gear do you use?
   - description: Second shooters are available on request for both photography and videography.
 Typically second/third shooter jobs are needed for videography/photography joint contracts, and jobs $2500 or higher.
     title: Do you use a second shooter?
-  - description: Photos are delivered via weblink or via USB at additional extra charge.
+  - description: Photos are typically delivered via weblink.
+If customer would prefer a physcial drive, a USB can be arranged at an additional cost.
 Web links are included in all photo packages, and clients have full access to the unrestricted Hi-Res JPEG outputs from their session.
-Once clients have their pictures they may print them at their convenience on any available printer.
-MPix is an online servie I personally recommend, whereas Costco is also an excellent in person option.
-Photo turnaround ultimately depends on the number of photos taken and availability, but is guarenteed within 30 days.
-For photobooth rentals, headshots photos are guarentted withing 1 week.
+Once clients have their pictures they may print them at their convenience on any available printer (We make licensing and downloading easy!
+Simply download and print, share, link, etc. No watermarks, full-size files).
+Photo turnaround guarenteed within 14 calendar days.
+For photobooth rentals, headshots photos are guarentteed delivery within 1 week (7 days).
     title: How do I get my Photos?
 gallery:
   - alt: Available to shoot on location